zaydiscold/book-review-tracker/LIBGEN_API.md

 ## Overview

-This document describes the LibGen (Library Genesis) integration for the Reading Journal app, based on the enhanced Python library's capabilities but implemented in JavaScript/Node.js.
+This document describes the LibGen (Library Genesis) integration for the A Reader's Memoir app, based on the enhanced Python library's capabilities but implemented in JavaScript/Node.js.

 ---